 Sophie and her friends run a newspaper column discussing various women’s issues of the day.
 Sophie also runs a women’s group, when they discuss the weekly column.
 The group has been growing and they need a larger space.
 This is a secret group, known only to the women who go as men would shut it down immediately.
 Sophie finds an empty store nearby and meets the owner.
 He has some serious health issues that sound like PTSD, of course, undiagnosed and untreated.
 He suffers from insomnia, but spending time with Sophie allows him to sleep.
 He makes her a deal; she must spend the night with him once a week and then she can use the space she needs.

 This was a definite stretch for me to accept this premise, but I did and it was a good story.
 There is a bit of sex, some humor, and interesting characters.
 Nothing really new here but why reinvent the wheel when it works perfectly well.
 At least well enough for me to read more from this author.

 WHEN YOU WISH UPON A ROGUE by Anna Bennett.
 St. Martin’s Paperbacks (May 26, 2020).
 ISBN 978-1250199508.
 336 pages.

 This entry was posted on Saturday, June 20th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.